Entering the Language of the Holy Qurʾān

 Through the Gateway of the Classical Arabic Tradition

-A guided introduction to the Muqaddimah transmitted with Mīzān al-Ṣarf — the foundational entry text of the Farangī Maḥall and Dars-i Niẓāmī curriculum.
+A guided preview from the Muqaddimah to Mīzān al-Ṣarf — the foundational entry text of the Farangī Maḥall and Dars-i Niẓāmī curriculum.

-Part of the Ramadan Arabic Programme (£49 full course)
+Part of the Classical Arabic Programme (£49 full course)

 Why This Session Matters